Jefferson49/RepositoryHierarchy/README.md

 In the following, the concepts of the RepositoryHierarchy module are described.

 ## Call number categories
 In the module, a new concept "Call numbers category" is introduced.
-Call numbers categories are defined as hierarchical elements, which constitute the structure of an archival arrangement.
+Call number categories are defined as hierarchical elements, which constitute the structure of an archival arrangement.

 ## Call number categories, call numbers, and delimiters
 Call number categories are extracted form call numbers.
 The module identifies sub-strings in call numbers as call number categories by using delimiters.
 A chosen delimiter (or a set of delimiters) cuts the full call number into sub-strings of call number categories.

 Example call number structure:
-"Fonds/Record group/Series/Folder/ Source"
+"Fonds/Record group/Series/Folder/Source"

 In this case, the module identifies the following strings as **call number categories**:
 + Fonds